Commonly known as the weekend pill, Cialis is a brand-name Erectile Dysfunction medication.

 Does Cialis make you better in bed?

-Cialis does not improve your sexual performance.
-It helps you achieve erections when you are sexually aroused.
+Cialis may improve your sexual performance by helping you attain erections when you are sexually aroused.

 Regaining the ability to gain an erection may help a person gain more confidence and perform better in bed.